 How much does Shopify POS cost?

 You might be wondering how much Shopify POS costs.
-We offer two POS plans: Shopify POS Lite and Shopify POS Plus.
+We offer two POS plans: Shopify POS Lite and Shopify POS Pro.

 Shopify POS Lite

 Shopify POS Lite is included with all Shopify plans and is best for on-the-go sales and opening temporary stores like pop-up shops.
-Shopify plans start from $29/month.
-If you’re already selling online with Shopify, you can start using Shopify POS Lite to sell in-person right away at no cost.
+Shopify plans start from $39 per month.
+If you’re already selling online with Shopify, you can start using Shopify POS Lite to sell in-person right away, at no cost.

 Shopify POS Pro

-Shopify POS Pro is an add-on subscription that unlocks additional features of your POS.
-If your retail business has several locations, multiple tiers of staff, a large product catalogue, or high sales volume, consider upgrading to POS Pro.
+Shopify POS Pro is an add-on subscription for $89 a month that unlocks additional features of your POS.
+If your retail business has several locations, multiple tiers of staff, a large product catalog, or high sales volume, consider upgrading to POS Pro.
 The advanced subscription gives you faster workflows for inventory management and checkout, greater control over staff permissions and access, and deeper reporting and insights into your business.

 Shopping for POS systems: the best bang for your buck

 Your POS system is your retail store’s mission control, and there are numerous factors that determine how much it will cost.

 After reading this post, hopefully you have a rough estimate of how much a POS system costs, but these numbers will fluctuate from one POS provider to another.
 We encourage you to research your options to find the point-of-sale that has everything you need and fits your budget.